Store Hours

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone, and all the zones numbered less than that.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Alaska has a range of growing zones, ranging from Zones 1 and 2 in the coldest regions, to slightly warmer Zones 3 and 4, to the areas on the coast that go all the way up to Zone 8.
-You’re not going to grow many veggies outside for very long and will need to resort to growing tables, grow lights, and greenhouses to supplement for the cold temperatures and low-angle or lack of sunlight.
+You’re not going to grow many veggies outside for very long and will need to resort to growing tables, greenhouses, and grow lights to supplement for the cold temperatures and low-angle or lack of sunlight.
 For the warmer coastal regions in Zones 5–8, consider starting your plants indoors between the middle of January and March.
 The heart of growing season is from May 15th through the middle of September, so get your indoor starts going on time.
-When you hit the ground running as soon as the weather warms enough, you can get the most out of those five sunny months.
+When you hit the ground running as soon as the weather warms, you can get the most out of those five sunny months.

-If you’re planting outdoors, Zone 3 options include greens, root vegetables, and cruciferous veggies.
-Greenhouses let you expand your range to popular vegetables that need more sun and warmer temperatures, like bell peppers, green beans, tomatoes, cucumbers, and other veggies that usually require a Zone 4 or more.
+If you’re planting outdoors, Zone 3 options include greens, root vegetables, and cole crops.
+Greenhouses let you expand your range to popular vegetables that need more sun and warmer temperatures, like bell peppers, green beans, tomatoes, cucumbers, and other veggies that usually require a Zone 4 or hotter.
 If possible, plant where you can get as much sun as possible on the southern side.
 Root vegetables and cole crops can go on the opposite side or northwest.
-There are many tricks to get the best results and yield from your garden, but they vary according to where you live in this vast state.
+There are many tricks to get the best yield and results from your garden, but they vary according to where you live.
 Remember to check out spring flowers, too.
-For full details, look into specific tips tailored to your region, whether it’s sun-warmed mound gardens or plastic mulch.
+For full details, look into specific tips tailored to your region, whether it’s plastic mulch or sun-warmed mound gardens.

 Plant Seeds Outside With Direct Sow